q3769/conseq4j/README.md

 ```
 As it turned out, with Setup 2, the shopper actually received a T-Shirt of size Large, instead of the Medium that s/he so painstakingly settled on (got real mad; called you a bunch of names and knocked over your beer).
 And you wonder why that happened...
 Oh, got it: The shot-gun threads processed the events out of order!

 Ok then what, going back to Setup 1?
 Well sure, you can do that, at the expense of limitting performance.
-Or, you could save you beer by using this conseq (Concurrent Sequencer) API as in Setup 3:
+Or, you could save you beer by using this CONSEQ (Concurrent Sequencer) API as in Setup 3:

 ### Setup 3
 ```